FHI 360: BUILDING DURABLE SOLUTIONS THROUGH WOMEN EMPOWERMENT

 The Coronavirus pandemic presented tremendous challenges for everyone, everywhere.
 For an estimated 1.9 million internally displaced persons affected by the Northeast humanitarian crisis, lives and livelihoods were at greater risk with the pandemic.
-Aside from the humanitarian situation, the Nigerian economy, already struggling, had to grapple with curtailing the impact of the pandemic, especially on healthcare services and livelihoods.
+Aside from the humanitarian situation, the already struggling Nigerian economy had to grapple with curtailing the impact of the pandemic, especially on healthcare services and livelihoods.

 The Nigeria government enforced the lockdown during the onset of COVID-19.
-Existing movement restrictions in and out of the camps beyond trenches limit IDPs from engaging in farming – the people’s mainstay.
-Thus, increasing IDPs dependent on humanitarian aid.
+Existing movement restrictions in and out of the camps limits IDPs from engaging in farming – the people’s mainstay, thus increasing IDPs dependence on humanitarian aid.
 As the number of infections increases, humanitarian actors innovate to meet the evolving needs.